Summer Seminars: USMA, USNA, USAFA & USCGA

 You may be asking . . .
 Why?
 What if I can't attend?
 What happens if I turn an invitation down?
 Or, even better, what can I expect when I show up?

 I'll take a few moments to address these and some other questions.
+Note that this blog has been updated in late 2023 to reflect the latest information.

 Why should I apply for the summer seminar, SLE or AIM?

-The short answer is that the seminar application kicks off your process of applying to the service academy (or academies) of your choice well before the official window that opens in the summer.
+The short answer is that the seminar application kicks off your process of applying to the U.S. service academy (or academies) of your choice well before the official window that opens in the spring and summer.
 In other words, you place yourself in 'front' of the application queue as well as letting the school know you are interested.

 What if I can't attend?
 I am busy during the summer seminar -- should I still apply?

 As I noted previously, the prime reason to apply is to start your initial application steps for an appointment to USAFA, USMA, USNA or USCGA.
 You may turn down the invitation without prejudice if you find that you cannot attend.
 Declining the invitation will not affect your appointment application negatively.
 Plus, plans fall through.
-Remember, COVID-19 was unknown last January/February (when most applications were due).
+Remember, COVID-19 was unknown in January/February 2021 (when most applications were due).
 A cancellation, or altered plans, may allow you to attend a seminar if you are invited.

 What happens if I turn the invitation down?